5 things to do on Anzac Day in Canberra

 Your dawn to dusk guide on how to spend Anzac Day in the nation’s capital.

-2016 marks the 101st anniversary of the landing of the Anzac troops in Gallipoli, and while many will be travelling to Turkey to pay their respects to the soldiers who fought for Australia in the war for the occasion, many of us will be celebrating locally.
+25 April marks the landing of the Anzac troops in Gallipoli in 1915, and while many will be travelling to Turkey to pay their respects to the soldiers who fought for Australia in the war for the occasion, many of us will be celebrating locally.

-If you’re thinking of making it an event, there’s no better place to head to than Canberra.
-Being just 2.5 hours from Sydney and just under 7 hours from Melbourne, it's just close enough to take a road trip to the nation's capital over the three-day weekend.
+If you're thinking of making it an event, there's no better place to head to than Canberra.
+Being just 2.5 hours from Sydney and just under 7 hours from Melbourne, it's just close enough to take a road trip to the nation's capital - even if it's just for the day.

-Being the nation’s capital and the home of the Australian War Memorial, it’s the ideal location for anyone wishing to immerse themselves in the full Anzac Day experience.
+Being the nation’s capital and the home of the Australian War Memorial, Canberra can't be beat for anyone wishing to immerse themselves in the full Anzac Day experience.

 6:30am: The Aboriginal and Torres Strait Islander Commemorative Ceremony